 Enforcement

-The Council always seeks to work with owners to get homes back into use.
+The Council always seeks to work with owners to get homes back into use voluntarily and in line with our Enforcement Policy.
 Sometimes, owners are not responsive, or have unrealistic expectations and timescales for action.
-Where conditions affect neighbouring properties enforcement action may be taken.
+Where conditions cause a serious nuisance to neighbouring properties enforcement action may be taken.
 There are a range of legal powers that can be used including:

 • Securing buildings which are unoccupied and which are not effectively secured against unauthorised entry (used for domestic AND non domestic property) (Section 29 Local Government (Miscellaneous Provisions) Act 1976)